SharePointPro/SPFX-Image-Mapper/README.md

 # SPFX-Image-Mapper
-SharePoint SPFX Web part for mapping an image with clickable sections
+SharePoint SPFX-React Web part for mapping an image with clickable sections.

 How it works:
 * Add an image URL.